ThePacielloGroup/cupper/content/patterns/coding/demo-embedding.md

 ## CodePen

-**Infusion** offers a couple of ways to do this.
+**Cupper** offers a couple of ways to do this.
 The first is by embedding CodePen demos into the content.
 The `codePen` shortcode takes just one argument: the codePen's `ID`.

 {{<codeBlock>}}
 &#x7b;{% codePen VpVNKW %}}